Globalstars Japan call for projects

 Applicants from Spain must:

-- Submit the application form through the website by 17:00 GMT by the deadline to CDTI.
+- Submit the application form through the website by 17:00 CEST by the deadline to CDTI.
 This submission must include a draft consortium agreement.
 Once the application is checked, additional information will be requested to eligible applications in order to proceed with the funding application.
 Each company must complete and submit the funding application to CDTI within 20 days after receiving the communication of eligibility.

 Applicants from the UK must: